KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\forms.py:48`

 **Description**:
-The `filter_deals_price_query` method is likely designed to filter or refine a list of deals based on their price, potentially for use in a CRM system to help users manage and analyze deals more effectively by focusing on those within a specific price range or criteria.
+The `filter_deals_price_query` method is likely used to filter deals based on their price in the EeazyCRM application.
+It's unclear who calls this method without additional context.

 ---